michaelkochub/cards/README.md

-A **deck of cards** you can shuffle and deal one at a time, in Java.
+A **deck of cards** you can shuffle and deal one at a time, implemented in Java 8.

 Application entry point is in `cards/src/main/java/koch/cards/App.java`.